-In a further effort to spur economic development of the Nassau Hub, and create a biotech corridor therein, the County has entered into a contractual agreement with Memorial Sloan Kettering Cancer Center to expand its presence within the County.
-Memorial Sloan Kettering will purchase five acres of land from the County and invest \$140 million to build a new 105,000 square-foot facility.
-Proceeds from the sale (\$6.5 million) will be deposited into the County's General and Open Space Funds, potentially in 2016.
-The cancer center will be a state-of-the-art outpatient care treatment and clinical research center located on the site of the current Nassau Veterans Memorial Coliseum.
+In a further effort to spur economic development of the Nassau Hub, and create an innovation corridor therein, the County entered into a contractual agreement with Memorial Sloan-Kettering (MSK) Cancer Center to expand its presence within the County.
+MSK has begun construction of a state-of-the-art outpatient care treatment and clinical research center located on the site of the current Nassau Veterans Memorial Coliseum.
 Upon completion, the cancer center will employ approximately 250 clinical and administrative positions with an average annual salary and benefits package totaling \$150,000.
+MSK is only the beginning of our vision to establish the Hub as an innovation center as well as a world-class sports-entertainment venue.

 Good-paying job opportunities are the foundation of Nassau's economy.
 After losing private sector jobs for more than 10 years, middle-class jobs have begun to return.
 Nassau continues to lead the region with the lowest unemployment rate.
 The County's economic development team's record includes creating and retaining more than 25,000 jobs.
-Success stories include winning Dealertrack Technologies and Hain Celestial's headquarters for Nassau over that of other states.
-Jesco Lighting, R-Best Produce, Display Technologies, New York Vanity, Agua Enerviva, and Supreme Screw all relocated their jobs and headquarters from New York City boroughs to Nassau County.
-The Mangano Administration has fostered a stronger economic environment in which businesses seek to locate their operations in Nassau County.
+Success stories include winning Dealertrack Technologies and Hain Celestial's headquarters for Nassau over that of locations outside of New York.
+JESCO Lighting, R-Best Produce, Display Technologies, New York Vanity, Agua Enerviva, and Supreme Screw all relocated their jobs and headquarters from New York City to Nassau.

-In 2017, the County finances will further benefit from the vision of the Administration to reform Nassau's Property Tax Assessment System.
-Attempts by prior administrations to reform the County's Property Tax Assessment System have failed.
+Creating an environment where businesses want to be has been a hallmark of the Mangano Administration.
+In 2018, the County's finances will further benefit from the vision of the Administration to reform Nassau's Property Tax Assessment System.
+Attempts by prior administrations to reform the County's property tax assessment system have failed.
 Nassau County is unfairly burdened by the County guaranty, which requires the County (unlike any other county in New York) to fund the property tax refunds of the towns, special districts, and 55 out of the 56 school districts in the County.
 For decades, the County has had no option but to borrow to fund this broken system, which requires it to pay one dollar in refunds for every 16 cents it receives in taxes.
 The overwhelming liability from successful property assessment grievances is the most daunting fiscal challenge for the County.
-In the past, approximately \$100 million of property tax refunds have been financed with bonds each year, resulting in related outstanding long-term debt of approximately \$1 billion.
+In the past, approximately \$100 million of property tax refunds have been financed with bonds each year.
+This decades-long practice resulted in the County issuing almost \$2 billion of debt to fund tax certiorari payments, of which approximately \$900 million is still outstanding.
 County Executive Mangano has addressed this hurdle in two ways: one for commercial properties and one for residential.

-On June 20, 2014, the New York State Legislature passed historic assessment legislation, which the Governor signed on November 21, 2014, that will greatly aid the County in achieving structural balance.
+On June 20, 2014, the New York State Legislature passed historic assessment legislation, which the Governor signed on November 21, 2014, that has greatly aided the County in achieving structural balance.
 Simply put, this is the largest structural reform that Nassau County has ever achieved.
-This legislation creates a Disputed Assessment Fund (DAF) that establishes a manageable and fiscally-sound process to satisfy most commercial tax certiorari refunds.
+This legislation creates a Disputed Assessment Fund (DAF) that established a manageable and fiscally-sound process to satisfy most commercial tax certiorari refunds.
 This will end the need to borrow to pay for future tax refunds, which has been the practice of the County since the 1970s.
 This reform will save the County approximately \$950 million in debt service payments over 20 years.
-Rating agencies have recognized this as a credit positive as it will provide recurring funding for successful tax challenges and may result in lower interest rates for taxpayers.
+Rating agencies have recognized this as a credit positive as it will provide recurring funding for successful tax challenges.
+The DAF went into effect with the school tax bills for 2016/2017.